wmjordan/Codist/README.md

   * The font size of type and member declarations can be enlarged, so it is much easier to spot them.
   * Syntax highlight can be applied to braces and parentheses.
-  * Various syntax identifiers have different styles.
+  * Various syntax identifiers have different styles, temporary elements such as method parameters and local variables are italic, static symbols are underlined.
   * Comment content can be tagged (e.g. _note_).
   * Unnecessary code is marked strike-through.
   * Keywords are categorized and highlighted with various styles (e.g. `abstract` and `sealed`, `return` and `throw`, etc.).
-  * Overriding methods (such as `ToString`) can be painted with gradient background color.
+  * Overriding members (such as `ToString`) can be painted with gradient background color, so at a glance we know that the marked implementations have overrided their base classes.
-  * Imported symbols (from external assemblies, e.g. `NotImplementedException`, `ToString`) can be marked with a different style (bold here) from symbols in your code, which are also possible to be styled.
+  * Imported symbols (from external assemblies, e.g. `NotImplementedException`, `ToString`) can be marked with a different style (bold here) from symbols defined in your code.
   * All the above styles are customizable.

 ### Default Syntax Highlight Themes

-  To quickly get started with advanced syntax highlight, navigate to the *Syntax Highlight* section, click the **Light theme** or **Dark theme** button in the *options* dialog and see them in effect.
-Don't forget to click the *OK* button to confirm the change.
+  To quickly get started with advanced syntax highlight, open a C# project, then open the _Options_ dialog, navigate to the *Syntax Highlight* section, click the **Light theme** or **Dark theme** button in the dialog and see changes in effect.
+Don't forget to click the *OK* button to confirm the changes.

   ![Load Theme](doc/load-theme.png)